 This isn’t a sales pitch.

-These works weren’t chosen by me — they were chosen by collectors, visitors, and art lovers who paused, felt something, and stayed with them.
 Each piece sparked conversation, connection, or a quiet moment of recognition.
-Together, they form what has naturally become my Top Nine — a reflection of what has resonated most deeply, not what was promoted.
+Together, they’ve naturally become my Top Nine — a reflection of what has resonated most deeply, not what was promoted.

 Top Nine Most Loved Sedona Art